 The bullet-scarred busts of Shusha: Natavan, Vagif and Bulbul

-The story of Shusha's three vandalized busts — poet Natavan, poet Vagif and singer Bulbul — how they were shot, rescued, and finally returned home, and why they are among the most moving things a traveler can see in Karabakh.
+The story of Shusha's three busts — poets Natavan and Vagif and singer Bulbul — how they were shot, rescued, and finally returned home to Karabakh.

 Three bronze busts stand in Shusha, and each one still carries bullet holes.
 They portray three people who shaped Azerbaijani culture from this mountain city: the poet Khurshidbanu Natavan, the poet and statesman Molla Panah Vagif, and the singer Bulbul.
 For many travelers, these damaged faces are the single most powerful thing they see in Karabakh — not because of what they are, but because of what happened to them.